-The Explorer will employ a wide range of robotics technologies and cutting-edge know-how from deep sea underwater robotic systems, 3D map reconstruction, control and navigation, autonomy and other areas of interest.
-The technologies are being currently adapted and tested in laboratory conditions, similar to those found in flooded mines, integrating imaging and other non-invasive surveying technologies.
-Recent adavances in autonomy research allow the design and development of a new class of mine explorer service robots, capable of operating in real mine conditions without remote control – such robots do not exist nowadays.
+The UX-1 explorer employs a wide range of robotics technologies and cutting-edge know-how from deep sea underwater robotic systems, 3D map reconstruction, control and navigation, autonomy and other areas of interest.
+The technologies are adapted and tested in laboratory conditions, similar to those found in flooded mines, integrating imaging and other non-invasive surveying technologies, before the deployment of the system in the real-life environment of underground flooded mines.
+Recent adavances in autonomy research allow the design and development of this new class of mine explorer service robots, capable of operating in real mine conditions without remote control – such robots do not exist nowadays – UX-1 is the first of its kind!

 The deployment of a multi-robotic system in a confined environment, such as a flooded mine, poses a lot of challenges that must be overcome so that the robots can work autonomously in such spaces, without damaging the equipment and the mine itself.